Michael Bloomberg: Environmental advocacy

 Bloomberg is an environmentalist and has advocated policy to fight climate change at least since he became the mayor of New York City.
+In September 2023, the New York Times called Bloomberg "perhaps the world's single largest funder of climate activism."
 At the national level, Bloomberg has consistently pushed for transitioning the United States' energy mix from fossil fuels to clean energy.
 In July 2011, Bloomberg Philanthropies donated $50 million to Sierra Club's Beyond Coal campaign, allowing the campaign to expand its efforts to shut down coal-fired power plants from 15 states to 45 states.
 In 2015, Bloomberg announced an additional $30 million contribution to the Beyond Coal initiative, matched with another $30 million by other donors, to help secure the retirement of half of America's fleet of coal plants by 2017.
 In July 2017, Europe Beyond Coal was established to phase out use of coal on the continent by 2030.
 Austria closed its final coal-fired plant in April 2020.
 In early June 2019, Bloomberg pledged $500 million to reduce climate impacts and shut remaining coal-fired power plants by 2030 via the new Beyond Carbon initiative.
+In September 2023, Bloomberg committed another $500 million to Beyond Carbon to "finish the job on coal."

 Bloomberg Philanthropies awarded a $6 million grant to the Environmental Defense Fund in support of strict regulations on fracking in the 14 states with the heaviest natural gas production.

 In 2013, Bloomberg and Bloomberg Philanthropies launched the Risky Business initiative with former Treasury Secretary Hank Paulson and hedge-fund billionaire Tom Steyer.
 The joint effort worked to convince the business community of the need for more sustainable energy and development policies, by quantifying and publicizing the economic risks the United States faces from the impact of climate change.
 In January 2015, Bloomberg led Bloomberg Philanthropies in a $48-million partnership with the Heising-Simons family to launch the Clean Energy Initiative.
 The initiative supports state-based solutions aimed at ensuring America has a clean, reliable, and affordable energy system.